 So, if you come from Bangkok to Ao Nang, what is there to do at this hotel?

 Well, it is the place to go to have a leisurely breakfast, then lounge around the pool or sit under the palm trees with a book.
-(Don't sit under palm trees with coconuts as they may fall unexpectedly.)
+(Don't sit directly under the palm trees with coconuts, as they may fall unexpectedly.)

 You can even take yourself out into the sea on a small kayak and go exploring around the limestone cliffs.

 The sea is usually very calm so even the fainthearted like me, can have a quick paddle.

 The boat that we took to the hotel runs back and forth all day and so you can go back to the town if you want, there is no cost for this but you need to book.

 If you want to go at other times the local boat operator will take you for a reasonable price.